Gospel

 What Does John 3:3 Mean?

-John 3:3 describes Jesus telling Nicodemus, a religious leader, that no one can see God's kingdom without being born again.
-This isn't about a physical rebirth, but a spiritual transformation that only the Holy Spirit can bring.
-Jesus explains that the Spirit's work in a person's life moves mysteriously, much like the wind.
+John 3:3 describes Jesus telling Nicodemus that no one can see the kingdom of God without being born again.
+This isn't about a physical rebirth but a spiritual transformation that starts from within.
+Jesus is saying that following rules or being religious isn't enough - what matters is a new heart and a new start through faith in Him.

 John 3:3